defnotkevin92/ShortBot/README.md

 **This is just a learning project so I'm sure there's a lot to be improved upon, feel free to chime in, I'm open to suggestions and criticisms

-**Eventually I intend to have the actaul animation automated as well but I need to find somethinkg akin to Freecad's python console
+**Eventually I intend to have the actual animation automated as well but I need to find something akin to Freecad's python console
   As it stands this project requires you to provide a short video, or a still, to be looped as the background (.wav works well)

 The main script first runs the AI generated text section.
 In my case I used ChatGPT but you could swap out the API for whatevr chatbot you prefer.
 Find an open ended topic, I chose to ask chatgpt to give me horoscopes while playing subversive roles,save the response text.